Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

 \subsection{Divisor functions in arithmetic progressions}

 For $(a,q)=1$, define

 Put $q\asymp X^\theta.$ It is important to evaluate $D(X; q, a)$ asymptotically with $\theta$ as large as possible.
-As an direct application of Weil's bound for Kloosterman sums (together with Fourier analysis), one has, as $X\rightarrow+\infty$,
+As a direct application of Weil's bound for Kloosterman sums (together with Fourier analysis), one has, as $X\rightarrow+\infty$,

-uniformaly in $a$ for any $\theta<\tfrac{2}{3}$.
-This was independently obtained by Selberg and Hooley, and is still the best known record for an arbitrary modulo $q$.
+uniformly in $a$ for any $\theta<\tfrac{2}{3}$.
+This was independently obtained by Selberg and Hooley, and is still the best known record for an arbitrary modulus $q$.
 It is reasonable to expect that \eqref{eq:tauAPs-asymptotic} should hold for all $\theta<1.$